 It is important to obtain detailed alcohol use, review past medical history, family history, current and past prescription medications, and use of over-the-counter drugs or supplements.
 Obesity, hyperlipidemia, and diabetes have a strong association with "fatty liver."

-Laboratory studies lack specificity and cannot distinguish NASH from NAFLD; however, initial evaluation should include assessment of a complete hepatic panel, lipid panel, and iron.
+Laboratory studies lack specificity and cannot distinguish NASH from NAFLD; however, initial evaluation should include an assessment of a complete hepatic panel, lipid panel, and iron.

 Transaminitis of 2 to 3 times the upper limit of normal and AST/ALT < 1 are highly suggestive of alcoholic-liver disease.